joelpurra/skipontab/README.md

 [SkipOnTab](https://joelpurra.github.io/skipontab) copyright &copy; 2011, 2012, 2013, 2014, 2015, 2016, 2017, The Swedish Post and Telecom Authority (PTS).
 All rights reserved.
 Released under the BSD license.
 Developed for PTS by [Joel Purra](https://joelpurra.com/).
+[Your donations are appreciated!](https://joelpurra.com/donate/)